muflihamj/musicgenreclassification/README.md

 # Music Genre   Classification
-The project is done  for  Machine Learning module at Coventry University.
+The project is done  for  Machine Learning.
 The files included:
 Jupyter Notebook - .ipynb notebook
 Dataset for music analysis - .csv dataset - cleaned version of GTZAN dataset